The Nature of Power as a Psychic Trap (Part IV)

 Violence as Recognition and Reproduction

-Violence often feels like the purest form of resistance—raw, immediate, undeniable.
-It’s the body screaming I exist in a world determined to erase you, to render you invisible.
-But beneath that surge of defiance, violence—especially when detached from any clear political purpose—doesn’t break the chains.
+Violence is raw, immediate, undeniable.
+It often feels like the purest form of resistance.
+It’s the body screaming I exist in a world determined to erase you, to render you invisible.Yet, that surge of defiance, violence—especially when detached from any clear political purpose—doesn’t break chains.
 It polishes them.
-It doesn’t dismantle power; it reenacts it.
+It reenacts power’s logic.
 The same brutal logic that dehumanizes the oppressed gets mirrored in their attempt to assert control.

-This is the vicious cycle: people crushed by violence learn to speak its language fluently.
+People crushed by violence learn to speak its language fluently.
 It becomes their grammar for existence, shaping how they express pain, rage, and even love.
 They lash out not just at those who hold power over them, but also at their peers, their partners, their own communities.

 Power doesn’t need to stand over them with a baton anymore.
 It’s already carved its mark inside their minds, shaped their reflexes, defined what resistance even looks like.
-Rebellion becomes a closed loop—a ritual that feels fierce and righteous but never spills outside the boundaries drawn by the very forces they oppose.
+Rebellion becomes a ritual that feels fierce and righteous but never spills outside the boundaries drawn by the very forces they oppose.
 Every punch thrown, every act of violence aimed without clarity or purpose, tightens the noose instead of cutting it.

 That’s the cruelty of it: the system doesn’t just survive resistance; it feeds on it, thrives on the spectacle of people reenacting their own oppression, mistaking the echo for a roar.